exnius/todo.txt-ahk/README.md

 * Support for multiple todo files (Configured in the todo.ini file)

 ## Installation
 To use this, you need to be running Windows with AutoHotKey installed.
 Just double-click todo.ahk to start the script.
-You should see a greencheck markk in your system tray which tells you that it's running.
+You should see a greencheck mark in your system tray which tells you that it's running.

 By default, it expects the todo.txt file to be in the same folder as the script.
 You can change this by reading todo.ini.example and following its instructions.